techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>

 <p class="lead" markdown="1">
 Our editorial collective would love to hear your story and help you write.
-Since May 1, 2020, we’ve been publishing a newsletter with workers’ perspectives, moving at the speed of trust and building reliable processes &mdash; read more in [our about page](/about/).
+Since May 1, 2020, we’ve been publishing a newsletter with worker’s perspectives, moving at the speed of trust and building reliable processes &mdash; read more in [our about page](/about/).
 Now, we're excited to share this open call for contributors and collaborators.
 </p>
 </div>

-We'll help you put your workers’ perspective in writing, 200 to 1,200 words.
+We'll help you put your worker’s perspective in writing, 200 to 1,200 words.
 It's as much about the process and relationship as it is about the product we publish.

 We do this in service of our editorial vision for this newsletter: